German (GERM)

 GERM 3050 Advanced Conversation and Composition (4 Credits)

+Taught in German.
 This course focuses on fluency, accuracy, and inclusive language in oral and written communication.
 Completing numerous writing and speaking projects, you will enhance your language confidence, intercultural competence, and appreciation for diversity.
 We will discuss complex cultural topics in various communicative settings and experiment with different writing styles, genres, and registers.
 This course will prepare you for cultural discussion and literary analysis in our upper-level seminars.
+Prerequisites: GERM 2005 or placement exam.

 GERM 3701 Topics Literature & Culture (1-4 Credits)